-Example [NWI:Storage Device 1] Description This section can be included for eac

-This section can be included for each storage device in the server.
+Example [NWI:Storage Device 1] Description This section can be included for each storage device in the server.

 Default (none)

 Values (name of driver)

 Key Required No, unless Device Detection=False

 Example Driver File = IDECD.CDM

-Identifies the driver to use for the storage device.
+Purpose Identifies the driver to use for the storage device.